Cleon F. Thompson

-Cleon Franklin Thompson Jr. is an American educator best known for holding office as the seventh chancellor of North Carolina Agricultural and Technical State University and the eighth chancellor of Winston-Salem State University.
+Cleon Franklin Thompson Jr. was an American educator best known for holding office as the seventh chancellor of North Carolina Agricultural and Technical State University and the eighth chancellor of Winston-Salem State University.

 Early life and education

 Thompson was born in New York, New York, but received his public school education in Bennettsville, South Carolina.
 Thompson attended North Carolina Central University, where he earned the Bachelor of Science and the Master of Science degrees in biology.
 In 1977, he would go on to earn his Doctor of Education Administration from Duke University, with minor degrees in political science, economics, and educational law.

 Career

 After graduation from North Carolina Central University, Thompson worked in a number of capacities at several institutions.
-From 1956 to 1960, he worked as a senior research assistant at the Medical School at the University of North Carolina at Chapel Hill; from 1960-1961 he was an assistant professor of biology at North Carolina A&T State University; from 1961-1965 he was assistant professor and acting chairman of the Biology Department at Tuskegee University; and from 1965-1983 he served as a professor of biology, chairman of the Division of Natural Science, vice president for academic affairs, provost, and finally as acting president of Shaw University.
+From 1956 to 1960, he worked as a senior research assistant at the Medical School at the University of North Carolina at Chapel Hill; from 1960 to 1961 he was an assistant professor of biology at North Carolina A&T State University; from 1961 to 1965 he was assistant professor and acting chairman of the Biology Department at Tuskegee University; and from 1965 to 1983 he served as a professor of biology, chairman of the Division of Natural Science, vice president for academic affairs, provost, and finally as acting president of Shaw University.
 During his tenure at Shaw University, Thompson befriended former Governor of North Carolina, and President of Duke University, Terry Sanford.
 It was Sanford who encouraged Thompson to enroll in a doctoral program at Duke University, which had been developed to train potential college presidents.
 As a part of a class assignment, Thompson interviewed former University of North Carolina President William Friday.
 Friday was so impressed with Thompson that he offered him a part-time job in the department.
-In 1975, Thompson was appointed Vice President for Student Services and Special Programs of the University of North Carolina, and began the process of resolving the university's desegregation dispute with the federal government.
+In 1975, Thompson was appointed vice president for Student Services and Special Programs of the University of North Carolina, and began the process of resolving the university's desegregation dispute with the federal government.